ajaypro/Daily-Learnings/android/Services.md

      app that gets fine grained location

-* **When system destroys service due to low memory issues the service behaves based on what its onStartCommand() returns** Auto-Restart          Intent
+* **When system destroys service due to low memory issues the service behaves based on what its onStartCommand() returns**

-* **START_STICKY**            YES                  Null    restarts automatically with null intent managed explicity, no need to remember state idle for music player which starts again but does not play old song.
+* **START_STICKY** - restarts automatically with null intent managed explicity, no need to remember state idle for music player which starts again but does not play old song.

-  **START_NON_STICKY**         NO    with same old intent  does not restart automatically after selfstop but will be triggered
-                                                           when a new intent comes periodically, e.g alarm service, polling to server
+  **START_NON_STICKY**  does not restart automatically after selfstop but will be triggered  when a new intent comes periodically, e.g alarm service, polling to server.

-  **START_REDELIVER_INTENT**  YES              old intent  restart automatically and provides the same intent, e.g downloading files.
+  **START_REDELIVER_INTENT**   restart automatically and provides the same intent, e.g downloading files.

 * **Check if service is running** - Get activitymanager and use getRunningServices to find the service.
 * **Does service run even when activity is killed** - https://stackoverflow.com/questions/36101462/is-a-service-independent-of-the-activity-life-cycle